 This evolution was sparked by the liberalisation of the telecommunications market and sustained by rapid technological change.
 The constant evolution in the market means that the industry has to continually adapt to changing circumstances.
 Economic analysis provides a valuable toolkit for stakeholders to understand what is driving change and affecting the competitive environment.
 It allows them to set goals and to implement the best strategy to meet objectives.
 We have over a decade of experience advising clients at the leading edge of telecommunications.
 Drawing on this, we can provide unique advice for our clients.
 Advice built on economic theory and a deep understanding of telecommunications.

-The Mexican telecoms regulator (Instituto Federal de Telecomunicaciones, IFT) has today published a consultation on the methodology that will be used to assess the economic replicability of retail tariffs in different market segments.
+The Mexican telecoms regulator, Instituto Federal de Telecomunicaciones (IFT) has today published the final methodology and models which will be used to assess the economic replicability of retail tariffs in different market segments of the telecommunications sector.